scrabill/food-or-foe-react/README.md

 Emoji.create(slug: "hamburger", character: "🍔", is_food?: true)
 ```

+The [Unicode emoji list](https://unicode.org/emoji/charts/emoji-list.html) is a great resource for finding interesting emojis to contribute.

+## Bugs

-If you encounter any bugs or glitches while playing, please open an issue so that I can look into finding a fix.
+If you encounter any bugs or glitches while playing, please [open an issue](https://github.com/scrabill/food-or-foe-react/issues/new/choose) so that I can look into finding a fix.

 ## Misc